kghosh-me/GBN_Stakeholders/pages/PBN__StakeholderSubgroup_91.md

 ## NOA

+### Overview

+The behaviors of retail staff in green cities and smart and sustainable neighborhoods are primarily driven by their needs for safety and health, job security, training and skills development, and a sense of purpose and belonging.
+These needs motivate them to prioritize their own well-being, implement and enforce safety protocols, adapt to green practices in retail, and establish a strong connection with the community.
+The opportunities available to them, such as working in sustainable infrastructure, benefiting from smart technologies, and engaging in community initiatives, further shape their behaviors.
+They are driven to work in environmentally friendly spaces, utilize technology for efficiency, and actively participate in sustainability campaigns.
+Their behaviors are also influenced by their physical and psychological capabilities, including customer service skills, adaptability, problem-solving abilities, and emotional intelligence.
+These capabilities enable them to effectively communicate with customers, handle various tasks, address concerns, and build positive relationships.
+Overall, their behaviors are a result of the interaction between their needs, opportunities, and capabilities, as they strive to create safe, sustainable, and engaging retail experiences in green cities and smart and sustainable neighborhoods.

 ### Needs

-nIn the context of green cities or smart and sustainable neighborhoods, retail staff have both automatic and reflective needs or motivations.
+In the context of green cities or smart and sustainable neighborhoods, retail staff have both automatic and reflective needs or motivations.
 These can be defined as follows:

 1. Automatic Needs:
    a) Safety and Health: Retail staff need a safe and healthy working environment, especially in the case of contagious diseases.
 They require protective measures, such as access to personal protective equipment (PPE), training on sanitation protocols, and consistent implementation of safety measures to minimize health risks.